2018 TASI Applications will be accepted starting January 2018.

-All forms and letters were due by March 1, 2017.
+All forms and letters are due by March 1, 2018.

 As per the laws of the State of Colorado and the policies of the University of Colorado Boulder, all registrants should hereby be aware that some portion of the registration fee will be used to purchase alcoholic beverages.